 Phyllo is very forgiving.
 If you tear a bit you just keep on rolling and the tear will get covered in another layer.

-I have also buttered the inside of each sheet and scattered it with brown sugar so that when you role them up, this keeps the layers a little separated and adds a nice crunch.
+I have also buttered the inside of each sheet and scattered it with brown sugar so that when you roll them up, this keeps the layers a little separated and adds a nice crunch.

 - 4 x phyllo pastry sheets